How to Make the Most of Parent-Teacher Meetings (What to Ask + Tips)

 Making the Most of Parent-Teacher Meetings

-That’s very common.
-Remember, the goal is shared support for your child, not evaluation of you as a parent.
-If English is not your first language, don't hesitate to bring someone to help translate or ask the school if they have anyone available.
+Feeling nervous is very common, especially when discussing your child’s progress.
+It can help to remember that the teacher is there to support your child, not to judge you as a parent.
+If English is not your first language, you can also bring someone to help translate or ask the school if they can provide support.

 Other articles you might be interested in